ORCHESTRE PHILHARMONIQUE DU NOUVEAU MONDE

 The arrival of Michel Brousseau at the OPNM also brought an important collaboration with Les Chanteurs de Sainte-Thérèse, given that he is the choir director and artistic director.
 The synergy between the Chanteurs de Sainte-Thérèse, the Choir and the New World Philharmonic Orchestra has enabled prestigious productions in the region, such as Orff’s Carmina Burana, Beethoven’s 9th Symphony, Verdi’s Traviata and Messiah of Handel, to name a few.
 The OPNM has also produced unique events in the Laurentians region, such as, among others, a tribute to André Prévost, native composer of the region, and grandiose concerts with Natalie Choquette.
 Moreover, in 2006, the Conseil des Arts et des Lettres du Québec (CALQ) awarded the Grand Prix for artistic creation in the region, for the Laurentians, to Michel Brousseau, and this mainly thanks to the influence of the OPNM in this region.

 In recent years, the OPNM has formalized its union with the SPNM, creating a unique choir and orchestra ensemble.
-This grouping, including the New World Philharmonic Choirs of the Hautes-Laurentides, Montreal, Ottawa and Sainte-Thérèse, allows the presentation of choral and symphonic works on a large scale.
+This grouping, including the New World Philharmonic Choirs of Montreal, Ottawa and Basses-Laurentides, allows the presentation of choral and symphonic works on a large scale.